ldm0612/Glossify/README.md

 1. Open `http://localhost:3000` in your browser
 2. Upload a PDF file (research paper, article, etc.)
-3. Wait for the document to be processed
+3. Wait for the document to be processed; the glossary loads automatically
-4. Click "Load Glossary" to see identified terms
+4. Scroll and zoom in the PDF on the left
-5. Highlight any text in the PDF to get instant explanations
+5. Highlight any text — the Explain tab (right) shows the selected text and its definition
+6. Switch to the Glossary tab (right) to browse all terms; click a term to explain it

 ## 📚 API Documentation